 Quarterly results are in and Keller Williams agents have once again proven that with a winning mindset and commitment to delivering world-class client experiences, anything is possible.
 Undeterred by inventory challenges, a global pandemic and more, agents showed up with skill and systems to top the charts and achieve significant milestones in growth, technology and training.

-Tools, such as the KW App and Command, that allow agents to run their businesses with ease and efficiency while keeping them at the center of every transaction.
+Agents experienced their most productive quarter ever and with tools, such as the KW App and Command, were able to run their businesses with ease and efficiency amid industry challenges.

 Technology & Innovation

 - Consumer search surged.
 In Q3 ’20 alone, 120.8 million home searches were conducted across the KW App, KW.com, and market center and agent websites.

 - More agents moved into Command to experience the power of its integrated suite of tools.
 As of September 30, Command saw 143,104 active users, up 7.3% over Q2 ’20.

 Inside Command, agents:

 - Exchanged 18,597 live referrals, representing $5.2 billion in sales volume; up by 18.2% from Q2 ’20 end.

 - Generated 723,363 leads across Facebook (703,630) and Instagram (19,733) alone via the Campaigns applet.